-For all taxable years beginning on or after January 1, 2011 and ending on or before December 21, 2014, if a small business creates new jobs, it may qualify to claim a dedcution in the taxable year each new employee completes at least 52 weeks of full-time employment.
+For all taxable years beginning on or after January 1, 2012 and ending on or before December 21, 2014, if a small business creates new jobs, it may qualify to claim a deduction in the taxable year each new employee completes at least 52 weeks of full-time employment.
 The deduction is equal to \$10,000 for each new job created or \$20,000 for each new job created by a small business that paid at least 50 percent of all employees' health insurance premiums.
 Form MO-NJD must be completed with the MO-1040 form.
+Beginning August 28, 2012, a partnership, S-corporation, limited liability partnership or other business entity may also qualify for the credit.